aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 isolated subnets.
 See *Advanced Subnet Configuration* below for information on how to change the default subnet configuration.

-Classes that use the VPC will "launch instances" (or more accurately, create Elastic Network Interfaces) into one or more of the subnets.
+Constructs using the VPC will "launch instances" (or more accurately, create Elastic Network Interfaces) into one or more of the subnets.
 They all accept a property called `subnetSelection` (sometimes called `vpcSubnets`) to allow you to select in what subnet to place the ENIs, usually defaulting to *private* subnets if the property is omitted.

-If you would like to save on the cost of NAT gateways, you can either switch to using *isolated* subnets as described in *Advanced Subnet Configuration*, or reduce the number of NAT gateways created by setting the `natGateways` property to a low number, like 1 or 2.
+If you would like to save on the cost of NAT gateways, you can use *isolated* subnets instead of *private* subnets (as described in Advanced *Subnet Configuration*).
+If you need private instances to have internet connectivity, another option is to reduce the number of NAT gateways created by setting the `natGateways` property to a lower value (the default is one NAT gateway per availability zone).
 Be aware that this may have availability implications for your application.